Bureau of Land Management, Interior.

 - The amount (in Mcf) of Conservation Helium requested.

-1.09 When Do I Need To Submit Payment for Any Conservation Helium Sold to Me?
+1.09 When Do I Need to Submit Payment for Any Conservation Helium Sold to Me?

 Successful purchasers will submit payments according to the following schedule:

 Conservation Helium will not be transferred to the purchaser's storage account until payment is received for that portion.
+Successful purchasers may, at their option, accelerate the purchase schedule.

 1.10 To Whom Do I Make Payments for Awarded Conservation Helium Volumes?